 What are their needs?
 Clear identification of the various groups in Sudan is difficult since their cultures and lifestyles often overlap.
 However, most remain proud of their tribal and ethnic identities.
 Compassionate missionaries who are willing to embrace the Dar Hamid culture and endure the harsh, nomadic lifestyle are desperately needed.
 Since many of the tribesmen cannot read, Christian teachers are also needed.

-* Ask the Lord to raise up strong local churches among the Dar Hamid.
+Ask the Lord to raise up strong local fellowships of believers among the Dar Hamid.